whatever’s bugging you.

 DO BUMBLE BEES MAKE HONEY?

-Bumble bees collect and store nectar and they do make small amounts of honey.
+Bumble bees collect nectar, store nectar, and do make small amounts of honey.
 However, bumble bees do not store large quantities of honey like honeybees.

 WHY ARE BUMBLE BEES SO GOOD AT POLLINATING?